 Research shows that underrepresented minority physicians are also more likely to work in health workforce shortage areas and to care for medically underserved populations, patients of their own ethnic group and Medicaid recipients.

 Integrated health care has emerged as a much needed new movement in the United States to help address mental and physical health needs in primary-care settings.
-Under health-care reform, the demand for primary care doctors is expected to increase substantially; in addition, more than half of all mental health care now is delivered in the primarycare setting.
+Under health-care reform, the demand for primary-care doctors is expected to increase substantially; in addition, more than half of all mental health care now is delivered in the context of primary care.
 Personnel trained through the IMPART program will be counted on in the near future to help alleviate a projected severe shortage of physicians in California and throughout the nation.

 Residents receive combined training in the Integrated Behavioral Health Clinic at the Sacramento County Primary Care Center, as well as in special integrated medicine clinics at UC Davis Medical Center.